cbrgm/promcheck/README.md

 ## About

-**Promcheck supports you to identify recording or alerting rules using missing metrics or wrong label matchers** (e.g. because of exporter changes or human-errors).
+**`promcheck` enables you to identify recording or alerting rules using missing metrics or wrong label matchers** (e.g. because of exporter changes or human-errors).

-Promcheck probes Prometheus [vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/) and checks if they return a result value or not.
-As a basis for validation, Promcheck uses Prometheus rule files but it can also query rules from a running Prometheus instance.
-Promcheck will scan the PromQL expression of each [recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) rule, take the individual referenced selectors out of it and probe them against a Prometheus instance.
+`promcheck` validates Prometheus [vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/) and checks if they return a result value or not.
+As a basis for validation, `promcheck` uses Prometheus rule files, but it can also query rules directly from a running Prometheus instance.
+It scans the PromQL expression of each [recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) rule, takes the individual referenced selectors out of it and probes them against a remote Prometheus instance.

 <div align="center">